cherifGsoul/inertia-psr15/README.md

 ]);
 ```

 ## Usage:

+A [small application](https://github.com/cherifGsoul/mezzio-inertia-demo) was made to demonstrate how this adapter can be used in Mezzio application.

 The adapter is designed to work with [Mezzio](https://mezzio.dev/) with little effort, in the following we assume that
 a Mezzio application was generated using [Mezzio Skeleton](https://github.com/mezzio/mezzio-skeleton) and Twig